kubernetes/ingress-nginx/controllers/nginx/configuration.md

 **max-worker-connections:** Sets the maximum number of simultaneous connections that can be opened by each [worker process](http://nginx.org/en/docs/ngx_core_module.html#worker_connections).

+**proxy-buffer-size:** Sets the size of the buffer used for [reading the first part of the response](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_buffer_size) received from the proxied server.
+This part usually contains a small response header.`

 **proxy-connect-timeout:** Sets the timeout for [establishing a connection with a proxied server](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_connect_timeout).
 It should be noted that this timeout cannot usually exceed 75 seconds.